 May 2017: $110M Verdict for Plaintiff (reversed on appeal)

-A Virginia woman brought suit in a Missouri state court against Johnson & Johnson and Imerys Talc America, Inc. She claimed her ovarian cancer came from 40 years of using Johnson & Johnson’s Baby Powder and Shower to Shower Powder that contained asbestos.
+A Virginia woman brought suit in a Missouri state court against Johnson & Johnson and Imerys Talc America, Inc. She claimed her ovarian cancer came from 40 years of using Johnson's® Baby Powder.
 The jury agreed, although an appeals court later overturned the verdict.

 April 2018: $117M Verdict for Plaintiff

 A New Jersey jury agreed with a man who said that not only did Johnson & Johnson’s talcum powder cause his mesothelioma, but the company knew the talc material it was using to make baby powder contained asbestos.
 The $117 million award consisted of compensatory and punitive damages against both Johnson & Johnson as well as its talc supplier, Imerys Talc America, Inc.

 A St. Louis jury awarded 22 women $550 million in compensatory damages and $4.14 billion in punitive damages.
 This is one of the largest verdicts in U.S. history.
 The plaintiffs argued that asbestos in Johnson's® Baby Powder caused their ovarian cancers.
 In June 2020, an appeals court upheld the verdict but reduced the award (see below).